CrypticMonkey3/NU-Game-Jam/README.md

 - White Cat: More balls!

 ## To do
-1. Ball collisions
+1. Ball collisions with screen
+2. Bat and Ball collisions
-1. Scoring system
+3. Scoring system
-1. Powerups!
+4. Power-ups!